ECNS - Economics

 ECNS 101IS Economic Way of Thinking: 3 Credits (3 Lec)

 COREQUISITE: ECNS 105 or Math level 300 or above.
 (F, Sp) Introduces important tools and methods of economics, including the core reasoning that underlies decision-making, analytical thinking and problem solving, demand and supply analysis, and indicators of economic performance.
 Emphasis is on application of the tools of economics to current issues of social and personal importance.
-LEVEL III MATH SUGGESTED
+Must enroll in ECNS 105 as a co-requisite if math level is below 300

 ECNS 105 Study Econ Way of Thinking: 1 Credits (1 Lec)